chrisregner/daily-routines-tracker/README.md

     - think how time should work
   - rename test files to .unit.js
 - add & test other components
+  - [done] review current code
-  - add the redux architecture
+  - add the redux
-  - write integration tests
-  - routine lists
 - final design/theming
+  - add page transitions for mobile
 - optimization
+  - do something about flash of loading fonts
   - remove unused stylesheets
   - code splitting
   - caching